 - How do you remove Eagle layers like Cream, Glue, etc. which are populated?
 There are also many other tricks to learn with Eagle.

 If a project is large enough, one could add a board ID that is readable by the software.
 That could be done by GPIO pins connected to, or “fused”, to certain voltage levels creating a short ID.
 This may be overkill for simple boards, but still, it is a known industry practice.

 A GPIO line could also be connected to a reset circuitry so the MCU could hard-reset itself in software if needed.

-It is useful to have an on-board power switch.
-I did not add one to this board and I am missing it; plugging and unplugging the power connector causes momentary bounce where LCD flickers.
+It is useful to have an onboard power switch.
+I did not add one to this board and I am missing it; plugging and unplugging the power connector causes a momentary bounce where the LCD flickers.
 I don’t know if that’s harmful or not, but it does not look good when it’s flashing/blinking for a moment.

 There you go.